TanyaJohary/sepsis-diagnosis/README.md

 Sepsis is a life-threatening condition caused by a dysregulated host response to infection.
 Early diagnosis remains a major challenge due to its heterogeneous nature.
 This project explores gene expression data from multiple public datasets to discover consistent transcriptomic signals associated with sepsis, and to define a compact, interpretable diagnostic signature.

-Key objectives of this project:
+🎯 Key Objectives of this project:

-- Detect robust sepsis-associated genes across heterogeneous transcriptomic datasets.
-- Develop a compact, high-performing gene panel using ML-based feature selection.
+🧪 Technical Objectives

+Investigate multiple independent transcriptomic datasets from public GEO studies to identify reproducible sepsis biomarkers.

+Apply rigorous statistical testing (Mann–Whitney U test, correlation filtering, effect size) to detect differentially expressed genes.

+Use machine learning algorithms (Random Forest, stability ranking) for robust feature selection and model development.

+Validate model generalizability across training datasets and assess biological coherence in independent external datasets.

+🧬 Biological Objectives

+Prioritize biologically relevant genes associated with innate immunity, immune suppression, and neutrophil activity.

-- Validate the biological coherence of the gene signature using protein–protein interaction networks and pathway enrichment.
+Cluster gene signatures using protein–protein interaction networks (STRING) and enrich them through functional annotation tools (g:Profiler).

+Interpret sepsis-related pathways to ensure biological relevance and coherence of the diagnostic gene signature.

 ---